The Sustainable Active Investing Framework: Simple, But Not Easy

 Good Investing is like Good Poker: Pick the Right Table

-In the context of poker, picking the right table is critical for success:
+One can think of the situation outlined above as analogous to a poker player seeking to find a winnable poker game.
+And in the context of poker, picking the right table is critical for success:

-- Know the fish at the table (opportunity is high)
+- Know the fish at the table (opportunity is high).

-- Find a table with a lot of fish and few sharks
+- Find a table with a lot of fish and few sharks.

 Figure 3: Identifying Opportunity in the Market